ishine/das/_sources/tutorials_gui/annotate.md

 # Annotate song

 ## Initialize or edit song types
-Song types need to be "registered" for annotation. _DeepSS_ discriminates two categories of song types:
+Song types need to be "registered" for annotation. _DAS_ discriminates two categories of song types:
 - _Events_ are defined by a single time of occurrence. _Drosophila_ pulse song is a song type of the event category.
 - _Segments_ are song types that extend over time and are defined by a start and a stop time. _Drosophila_  sine song and the syllables of mouse and bird vocalizations fall into the segment category.